-If you become sick on holiday where you were eating and drinking at a number of different establishments, it can be more difficult to prove who was at fault.
-But our team can advise you on whether or not you could be able to make a claim.
+If you became sick on a holiday where you were eating and drinking at a number of different establishments, it’s much harder to prove who was at fault so in most cases you would need to be on an all-inclusive package holiday

 Our expert holiday illness legal team can advise you on the eligibility of your claim, on a no win, no fee basis.